raspberrypi/style-guide/style-guide.md

 ###K

 *   k – _do not use_ as an abbreviation for thousand.
-When talking about kilobytes, use kB, not k, which is outdated. *The original BBC Micro had 32 kiB memory.*
+When talking about kilobytes, use kB, not k, which is outdated. *The original BBC Micro had 32 KiB memory.*
 *   Kib - kibibit = 2<sup>10</sup> bit = 1024 bit
 *   Kib/s - kibibits per second.
 Always use a space between the number and the unit, preferably nonbreaking.
 *   kb - kilobit = 10<sup>3</sup> bit = 1000 bit.
 Always use a space between the number and the unit, preferably nonbreaking.